-In a postmortem, we have manually verified submitted tweets and 97 percent were correct sick tweets.
+In a postmortem, we have manually verified submitted tweets and 97% were correct sick tweets.
 This verification step could also be crowdsourced.
-Since searching for relevant tweets is significantly more time consuming than simply deciding if a given tweet contains a good example of sickness, future work could explore multitiered architecture, where a small number of workers acting as "supervisors" verify data provided by a larger population of "assistants."
-Supervisors as well as assistants would collaborate with an automated model, such as the support vector machine (SVM) classifier described in this paper, to perform search and verification tasks.
+We note that searching for relevant tweets is significantly more time consuming than simply deciding if a given tweet contains a good example of sickness.
+Future work could explore multi-tiered architecture, where a small number of workers acting as "supervisors" verify data provided by a larger population of "assistants".
+Supervisors as well as assistants would collaborate with an automated model, such as the SVM classifier described in this paper, to perform search and verification tasks.